-This article will discuss the cutting and sizing of both brake and derailleur housing.
+This article will discuss the cutting and sizing of derailleur cable housing.

 The Park Tool CN-10 Cable Cutter is designed to cut multi-strand wires such as gear and brake cable, brake housing, and compressionless gear housing.
 Compressionless shift housing uses many inner support wires running longitudinally with the inner plastic liner.
 Compressionless shift housing is intended for shifting systems only, not braking.
-Brake housing is commonly made of a wire wound around a plastic liner.
 Use ends caps or ferules at the ends of housing when ever possible.
-Woven or braided-type housing may also be used for both brake housing and shift housing.
+Woven or braided-type housing may be used for both brake housing and shift housing.
 It is recommended to lubricate inside the housing when the cable is installed.

 Cutting Shifter Housing